 The CEG provides seed money for pilot projects focused on the study of gene-environment interactions (GxE).
 Made possible by NIEHS center award P30 ES006096, CEG pilot funding supports new initiatives in basic and population research, attracts investigators to research in environmental health sciences, and enables recipients to use CEG core facilities (e.g., genomics, proteomics, etc.) with a matching subsidy that would otherwise be unavailable to them.
 The program has seen an average 12 to 1 return on investment as recipients parlay their preliminary findings into larger externally funded studies.

-The deadline for Year 29 applications is Monday February 22, 2021.
+The deadline for Year 29 applications was February 22, 2021, consistent with our annual, early spring Review cycle.
+Applications for Time-Sensitive Reponse awards may be submitted at any time (reviewed on a rolling basis).
 To download a copy of the RFA and instructions in PDF format click here.

 To obtain the RFA and instructions in Word format click here.
 Successful applicants engaged in Human Subjects Studies (HSS) or non-exempt studies using existing human data \ human specimens will be required to complete an ASSIST questionnaire and provide current IRB approval before any pilot award monies can be released for the project.